 In March 2016 on the remote and busy section of the A68 just south of Riding Mill in Northumbria, about as far away from where we might imagine a terrorist outrage would unfold or a brooding lone-wolf gunman would lurk somebody positioned himself in the mouth of a minor road junction opposite a green steel/alloy direction sign to Darlington and Corbridge.
 He was armed with a 7.62mm high velocity rifle.
 He proceeded to open fire at the structure, firing the weapon across the road at head height, 13 bullets cleanly penetrated the 3mm plates.
 Those rounds had the energy to continue for up to 2 miles travelling at close to 3000 fps.
 The shot impacts were random and extended across the entire structure.
 Directly behind the structure there is a gorse bush and just 600 metres directly behind that and well within the weapons killing zone is a rural Industrial Estate.
 The gunman either retrieved all the spent cartridge cases or they were simply ejected inside the confines of the vehicle he used to get there because there was no other sign of his presence.
 It is not known how many shots in total were actually fired.

 The Northumbria Police, no less security briefed than any UK force were totally unaware of this shooting, no officers had noticed the site despite police vehicles regularly passing it and nobody had reported seeing or hearing anything suspicious.
-When they were informed their first reaction was extraordinary, they suggested that this damage was not caused by firearms but probably the result of material falling off passing lorries or thrown up by their tyres.
+When they were informed their first reaction was extraordinary, they suggested that this damage was not caused by firearms but probably the result of material falling off passing lorries or stones thrown up by their tyres.
 After further contact their second response was to admit that the officer sent to inspect it couldn’t find the location.
 Having eventually found the site a police spokesman speaking to a local newspaper oddly attempted to divert attention by questioning the ability of someone being able to see such evidence whilst driving past.
 Their final response on receipt of a report from the individual that found and inspected it was that they would indeed formally investigate.

 If our country’s security amounts to such a violent perpetration being overlooked then doubted, questioned and then just ignored it surely questions our ability to recognise possible links to serious threats of any nature.
 It perhaps challenges the usefulness and investment direction of Contest if police officers can’t be given even the most basic training in recognising where firearms have been illegally used in public places.
-This type of illegal firearm use is nothing new and police forces up and down the country have been alerted to it on numerous occasions.
-They are oblivious to it.
+This type of illegal firearm use is nothing new and police forces up and down the country have been alerted to it on numerous occasion.
 The A68 incident was particularly violent.
 If we have a mass shooting in the UK, we will have to ask; did we do our absolute best to consider and detect every potential for it.
 The A68 site may well have nothing to do with terrorism but that’s irrelevant.
 It was an extremely deliberate act perpetrated at a time of great sensitivity.
-As a nation we have limited “gun savvy” and that unfortunately includes our largely unarmed, under trained and over stretched police forces.
-Firearms are perhaps our Achilles heel, perhaps an acceptable penalty for a relativily gun free society.
+As a nation we have limited “gun savvy” and that unfortunately includes our largely unarmed, and over stretched police forces.
+Firearms are definitely our Achilles heel, perhaps a penalty for a relativily gun free society.
 As well as Northumbria Police copies of the report and images of the A68 shooting was sent to MI5, the NCA, (National Crime Association), Border Force, NABIS, (National Ballistic Intelligence Service), the Serious Crime Unit and Police Commissioner Mark Rowley, who at the time was head of counter terrorism.
 Only Northumbria Police, NABIS and Border Force acknowledged receipt.